Current Projects - Drugs and Addictive Behaviour

 Both Sharman and Turner are co-signatories on a letter published in the BMJ (and covered in the media) in Jan 2020: Open letter from UK based academic scientists to the secretaries of state for digital, culture, media and sport and for health and social care regarding the need for independent funding for the prevention and treatment of gambling harms - July 16, 2020

 Sharman, S., Murphy, R., Turner, J., & Roberts, A. (2019).
 Psychosocial correlates in treatment-seeking gamblers: Differences in early age onset gamblers vs later age onset gamblers.
-Addictive behaviors, 97, 20-26.
+Addictive behaviours, 97, 20-26.

 Novel Psychoactive Substances